securifera/reverge_wiki/docs/settings/providers.md

 Providers are infrastructure services that provide resources to reverge for instantiating collectors.
 The most common providers include cloud services like [AWS](https://aws.amazon.com/) and locally hosted virtualization platforms like [Promox](https://www.proxmox.com/).
+A Docker provider is also available, allowing collectors to be instantiated directly on the Reverge server.
+While this is the most convenient option, <b>it is recommended only for testing purposes</b> to prevent IP blocks or blacklisting that may occur due to network scanning.
 A provider object contains the configuration details required to interact with these services, credentials, etc. Setting up a provider is the required first step before you can create a [collector](/collectors/setup/) and perform scans in reverge.

 ## Add Provider
 To add a new provider to reverge click on the <img src="../../assets/add_btn.png" alt="Save button" width="30">  button in the top right corner of the Providers dialog.